rayenrejeb/amazon-clone/README.md

 # amazon-clone
-This is our try to make an e-commerce website like Amazon
+This is our try to make an e-commerce website like Amazon.